-The credit facilities related to operations total \$31.4 million (\$30.0 million from a Canadian chartered bank and \$1.4 million from an American chartered bank) and are primarily secured by corporate guarantees of companies within the group, bearing interest at either the bank's prime rate plus 0.5% or the bankers' acceptance rate plus 2.0% for Canadian dollar draws, and either the bank's U.S. dollar base rate in Canada plus 0.5% or the bank's London Interbank Offer rate ("LIBOR") plus 2.0% for U.S. dollar draws.
-The U.S. facility bears interest at the bank's LIBOR plus 2.25%.
-At April 30, 2022, the Company had utilized \$1.1 million of these facilities for outstanding stand-by letters of credit.
+The credit facilities related to operations total \$31.7 million (\$30.0 million from a Canadian chartered bank with the remainder from an American chartered bank) and are primarily secured by corporate guarantees of companies within the group, bearing interest at either the bank's prime rate plus 0.5% or the bankers' acceptance rate plus 2.0% for Canadian dollar draws, and the bank's Secured Overnight Financing Rate ("SOFR") plus 2.0% for U.S. dollar draws.
+The U.S. facility bears interest at the bank's 30-day Bloomberg Short-term Bank Yield Index plus 2.05%.
+At April 30, 2023, the Company had utilized \$1.4 million of these facilities for outstanding stand-by letters of credit.

-The Company also has a credit facility of \$2.3 million for credit cards for which interest rate and repayment are as per cardholder agreements.
+The Company also has a credit facility of \$4.0 million for credit cards for which interest rate and repayment are as per cardholder agreements.